-7.8 In January 2011 the government removed the requirement for Local Planning Authorities to set an upper limit on the amount of off-street car parking for all uses.
+7.8 The NPPF does not require Local Planning Authorities to set an upper limit on the amount of off-street car parking for all uses.
 However, the Council recognises that excessive levels of off-street parking can encourage additional or unnecessary car use and inefficient use of land, in the same way that new road building can generate demand for additional journeys.
 Facilitating fair and equitable access to a range of local services requires that an appropriate amount of off-street car parking be provided to reflect the different local needs, which exist across the Borough.

-Residential Parking
+Residential parking

-- 7.9 PPS3 (Housing) has proposed the local formulation of residential car parking standards, which are in part based on car ownership and this is reflected in the emerging National Planning Policy Framework.
+- 7.9 The NPPF proposes the local formulation of residential car parking standards, which are in part based on local car ownership, accessibility, type, mix and use of development, availability and opportunities for public transport, and an overall need to reduce high-emission vehicles.
 This has provided the Council with an opportunity to set residential parking standards which reflect local need and circumstance in the Borough. - 7.10 The 2001 Census revealed that average car ownership in Hertsmere stood at 1.36 cars per household, above the figure for both the East of England region (1.27 cars per household) and England (1.11 cars per household).
 Data from the DVLA in 2011 has revealed a modest increase in car ownership to 1.41 cars per household over the past decade although this is slightly below the figures identified in a survey undertaken by Hertsmere Borough Council in 2006, which suggested that this number has increased to 1.6 cars per household.
 However, this indicates that average car ownership for one, two and three bed house size remains below two cars per house.

-Table 12.
+Table 11.
 Average car ownership in Hertsmere by household size

-Number of Number of cars (2006)
+Number of Nun nber of cars (2 006)

-bedrooms 0 1 2 3 4+ Average cars / household
+bedrooms 0 1 2 3 4+ Average cars /household

 1 - - - - - 0.7

 2 15% 61% 24% 0% 0% 1.1

 3 5% 40% 51% 3% 1% 1.6

 4 0% 35% 44% 17% 4% 1.9

 5+ 0% 15% 44% 23% 19% 2.5

 All 7% 42% 40% 8% 3% 1.6